hyochan/hackatalk-website/docs/development/authentication.md

 #### Verify email

-   We are verifying user's email with `sendVerification` mutation.
+   We are verifying user's email with the `sendVerification` mutation.
 By using this mutation query, we'll send our email to customer via [SendGrid](https://sendgrid.com) api.
-We are not using `gmail` in this case since it has limitation.
+We are not using `gmail` in this case since it has limitations.

    ```graphql
    sendVerification(email: String!): Boolean!